mart-w/parrotbot/README.md

 greater-sign and clever little ParrotBot will only consider messages from that user.

+In both of those cases, the bot will find an display the whole quoted message.
+If you prefer it to show just the part of the message you gave to it, use two greater-signs (`>>`).

+Also see the help and info commands: Just type `@ParrotBot info` or `@ParrotBot help` (replace `@ParrotBot` whatever other name you gave it).

 ¹ To reduce server load, the number of messages searched is limited.
-That limit can be adjusted to your needs, of course.

 ## Installation
 To run ParrotBot on your machine, you need Python 3.5 or higher and